WeisongZhao/AdaptiveMedian.imagej/README.md

     <img src='img/3.png' width='600'/>
 </p>

 #### As the images visualized with imageJ is processed already with histogram equalization, it seems nothing serious to us (red arrows).
-However, as long as we want to futher process the data, it will influence much to us.</br>
+However, as long as we want to further process the data, it will influence much to us.</br>
 ### **The saved data:**
 <p align='center'>
     <img src='img/5.png' width='600'/>